 William Conger Morgan (1874-1940, PhD Yale) – joined UCLA faculty in 1920.
 In Memoriam, 1940 p.17-18.

 James Blaine Ramsey (1892-1965, PhD UC Berkeley, thesis advisor: William C. Bray) – joined UCLA faculty in 1923.
 In Memoriam, June 1967 p.84-89.

 George Ross Robertson (1888-1972, PhD Univ.
 Chicago, thesis advisor: Julius Steiglitz) – joined UCLA faculty in 1921.
 In Memoriam, July 1975 p.136-137.
 Hosmer W. Stone (1892-1967, PhD Univ.
 Wisconsin) – joined UCLA faculty in 1921.
 In Memoriam, May 1968 p.119-123.

-Additional biographies of UCLA Chemistry & Biochemistry faculty:
+Additional information of UCLA Chemistry & Biochemistry faculty: